fmgono/CPM/README.md

 CPM relies on Rust API for file operations and Svelte, Typescript, and TailwindCSS for the webview.
 Rust codes are under the src-tauri directory whereas the webview code is under the src directory.

 ## How to Install?
 CPM is currently under heavy development.
 You can give your suggestions and feedback on our [Discussions](https://github.com/fmgono/CPM/discussions/) page.
-If you feel comfortable writing code using the tech stack we mentioned earlier, we highly encourage you to [contribute to this project](https://xplorer.space/docs/community/Contributing/).

 ## Bug Reporting